-Tux Paint is completely free software, released as “Open Source” software, under the provisions of the GNU General Public License (GPL).
+Tux Paint is completely free software, released as “Open Source” software, under the provisions of the GNU General Public License (GPL), version 2.
 This means you may download it and install it on as many machines as you wish, copy it for friends and family, and give it to your local schools.
 In fact, we encourage this!

 Tux Paint runs on most systems, but check the Requirements if you're unsure whether your system can support it.

 - Users of Microsoft Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista can download and run this simple installer application to get the full version of Tux Paint.

 (A stand-alone ZIP-file version, also known as a "Portable" version, is available, as well.)

 - Apple Macintosh owners running macOS 10.10 and later can download Tux Paint here.

 - Users of RedHat and Fedora Linux distributions can download Tux Paint for i686 and x86_64 in RPM format.

 - Slackware Linux Packages

 - Slackware users can download Tux Paint packages via SlackBuild.org.